adub20018/rapGPT/README.md

 # RapGPT

-This is a rap generator, powered by OpenAI's GPT-3 model.
+This is a rap generator, powered by OpenAI's GPT-3 model & Next.js.
 Setup details below.

 ## Setup